Dwarf1er/concordia-levy-fees-opt-out/README.md

 # Concordia Levy Fees Opt Out

+WARNING: As of now this script is incomplete, the form submission closed before I could finish the script, I will complete it once the next semester's form rolls over

 Concordia Levy Fees Opt Out aims at automatically filling the levy fee opt out form for Concordia University students.
 This tool makes the process of opting out even easier!
-You provide the [required information](Required-Information) and the form is filled automatically for you!
+You provide the [required information](user-content-required-information) and the form is filled automatically for you!

-    * Your browser of choice, see the [supported browser list](Supported-Browsers)
-    * Your first name
-    * Your last name
-    * Your email address
-    * Your 8 digit student ID
-    * The amount of credits you are registered for during the current semester
-    * The path to an image of your semester schedule where the credits are visible (see your schedule in your student portal)
-    * The path to an image of your student ID card

 ## Getting Started